Take a Virtual Tour

 Pain Management and Labor Support Tools

 There is no medical best choice for managing pain during labor.
 Everyone has different pain thresholds.
 Instead, it’s a question of what makes the most sense for you and your partner.
 If you find that you want additional pain management during labor, the options available at Texas Health Southwest include:

 - IV medication

 Texas Health Southwest has birthing balls, peanut balls and labor bars for use during labor.
 When you arrive at Labor and Delivery, please notify your nurse if you would like to use one of them.
 You are also welcome to bring your own support tools including a birth gown, music player, blankets, pillows, etc.

 Expectant parents often find it helpful to have the support of a doula.
 Doulas are trained in providing emotional and physical support and helping women to carry out their birth plans.
 Doulas can be hired sometime during the pregnancy.

-If you are having a scheduled cesarean with Texas Health Southwest, please remember the following:
+If you are having a scheduled induction or cesarean at Texas Health Southwest, please remember the following:

 - Do not eat or drink at least eight hours before the procedure, or the procedure may be rescheduled, possibly to another day.

 - Shower in the morning using the chlorhexidine gluconate (HCG) solution provided by your doctor’s office.

 - Remove all jewelry and leave valuables at home.